grondilu/bitcoin-bash-tools/README.md

 The three lines about 'EC key' are stderr output from `openssl ec ... -check`.
 They can serve a verification step for the calculation of the public point.

+With the `-u` option, the uncompressed version is returned.

+With the `-t` option, the [testnet](https://en.bitcoin.it/wiki/Testnet) version is returned.

 ### Extended keys

 Generation and derivation of *eXtended keys*, as described in